What is Qualitative Factors?

 Look for disruptive technologies that have shaped the industry altogether.
 And then see whether the company you are evaluating using those technologies or not.

 In this age of continuous advancement of technologies, only disruptive ones make ruckus of the industry.
-And before you ever invest into any company, look for the technological state of the industry first.
+And before you ever invest in any company, look for the technological state of the industry first.

 One disruptive technology for Facebook is Oculus.
 Oculus virtual reality technology and content platform power products allow people to enter a completely immersive and interactive environment to play games, consume content, and connect with others.